 Each level consisted of a great pixel artwork by Gabi Kittner, featuring a famous castle, and in fact this graphics plus the unusual use of the Miami Vice tune gave the game its extraordinary atmosphere.

 The C64 conversion by Protovision was to be based on the same graphics converted from Amiga, using the Godot image processing tool.
-The special thing was that the graphics on the C64 were not in multi-color (160×200, 3 colors in an 8×8 square + background color), but instead in hires (320×200, only 2 colors and no extra background color per 8×8 square).
+The special thing was that the graphics on the C64 were not in multi-colour (160×200, 3 colours in an 8×8 square + background colour), but instead in hires (320×200, only 2 colours and no extra background colour per 8×8 square).
 In fact the unique graphic style coincidentally allowed a very good conversion to the C64.
 Of course still a lot of re-touching was required and actually done for almost all levels (17 of 21).

 The Amiga game had the same castle for three levels in different “atmospheres”: For example at night, at daylight, or in summer and in autumn etc. On the Amiga this was done by tricky palette changes, using the same picture.
 Due to the limit of C64 colors (16 vs. 4096) this didn’t look as good on C64, but it was considered to have at least two of the three castle pics each, so reducing the amount of levels to 2/3 of the original, which would not have been a problem.